CodingTrain/thecodingtrain.com/README.md

 **Note:** In some cases, specially when updating loaded content, you need to restart the local server with `npm run dev`.
 And in some cases that may fail because of Gatsby's cache usage.
 If you run `npm run clean` before `npm run dev`, that should fix it.

-Please note that changes to the README.md file will not trigger a Netlify build.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):